 Step 1.
-Navigate to EVE main Lab tree and select which lab you want to share with others
+Navigate to EVE main Lab tree and select which lab you want to share with others.
+It is not required that main shared project lab must be put in to Shared folder.

 Step 2: From menu "Shared with" select Users to whom you want to share lab